Single Use Plastic pickup at Sixth Church

 3. Deliver them during office hours the previous week if you can’t bring them on that Sunday.

-5. Leave your bags and boxes in the hallway near the parking lot door to make it easy for Cliff and Nora to collect.
+4. Leave your bags and boxes in the hallway near the parking lot door to make it easy for our volunteers to collect.

 WHAT TO BRING: